-- projections, Table 1(b) (Planning Community Year 2020 Allocations), and the total population capacity of the Lee Plan Future Land Use Map. - 2.
-List all goals and objectives of the Lee Plan that are affected by the proposed This analysis should include an evaluation of all relevant amendment. policies under each goal and objective. - 3.
+- Discuss how the proposal affects established Lee County population projections, Table 1(b) (Planning Community Year 2020 Allocations), and the total population capacity of the Lee Plan Future Land Use Map. - 2.
+List all goals and objectives of the Lee Plan that are affected by the proposed amendment.
+This analysis should include an evaluation of all relevant policies under each goal and objective. - 3.
 Describe how the proposal affects adjacent local governments and their comprehensive plans. - 4.
 List State Policy Plan and Regional Policy Plan goals and policies which are relevant to this plan amendment.